Weedbusters

 Begin all control work at the top of the catchment, and minimise site disturbance and the creation of bared areas.

-3. Weedmat: difficult to apply, need to cover all of infestation to avoid rhizome survival and leave covered 3-4 months
+4. Weedmat: difficult to apply, need to cover all of infestation to avoid rhizome survival and leave covered 3-4 months.
+Not suitable where flooding may occur and cause the mat to lift.

 CAUTION: When using any herbicide or pesticide, PLEASE READ THE LABEL THOROUGHLY to ensure that all instructions and directions for the purchase, use and storage of the product, are followed and adhered to.